-- Grant Proposal Guide (January 2010)
+- NSF Grant Proposal Guide (January 2016)

-RCR training is designed to promote the integrity of the university’s research by addressing the core issues for both responsible conduct of research and for maintaining the integrity of the research record.
+RCR training is designed to promote the integrity of the university’s research by addressing core issues for both responsible conduct of research and maintaining the integrity of the research record.
 Everyone engaged in research activities, irrespective of discipline, is expected to have a reasonable understanding of these topics.
 This includes administrators and research support staff as well as faculty, post-docs, students, and technicians.
-The purpose of the course is to engage researchers and research trainees in reading about, considering, and discussing the responsible conduct of science.
+The purpose of this course is to engage researchers and research trainees in reading about, considering, and discussing the responsible conduct of science.
 The material is designed to initiate discussions on RCR topics between graduate students and their advisers, between research collaborators, and within research groups.

-Fairbanks (Main Campus)- LAS 601
+Fairbanks (Main Campus)

 UAF offers in-person workshop training twice yearly on the UAF campus.
 For more information about upcoming workshops contact the UAF Office of Research Integrity (474-7800) or visit the News section on our main page for announcements on upcoming workshop dates and times.